michaelbrooks/twitter-feels/README.md

 # See list of processes and status
 $ fab status

+# Run the web process directly through the terminal (not through Supervisor)
+# (this will stop Supervisor's version first)
+$ fab run:web
 ```

 You may also work directly with the `supervisorctl` tool (part of Supervisor)